jithujoshyjy/Cliver/SPEC.md

 #### Error Handling Constructs

-There two main error handling constructs in Cliver and it is the try...catch and error pipeline operator.
+There are two main error handling constructs in Cliver and it is the try...catch and error pipeline operator.

 ##### Try-Catch construct
 It is used for both block level and inline error handling.